 The Message of Fatima opens with the terrifying vision of hell and reminds us that our life on earth is very serious, because it places before us a dramatic choice: heaven or hell, eternal happiness or eternal damnation.
 According to how we choose, we will be judged at the moment of our death, and the sentence, once it is pronounced, will be unappealable.

-The Universal Judgment
+The Universal Judgement

-In the hour of the Universal Judgment, Jesus Christ, the Man-God, will appear in the heavens, preceded by the Cross and surrounded by hosts of Angels and Saints (Mt.
+In the hour of the Universal Judgement, Jesus Christ, the Man-God, will appear in the heavens, preceded by the Cross and surrounded by hosts of Angels and Saints (Mt.
 24:30-31), seated on a throne of majesty (Mt.
 25:30).
-The role of Judge has been given to him by his Father, as Jesus himself reveals to us in the Gospel: “By myself I can do nothing; I judge according to what I hear, and my judgment is just, because I do not seek my own will but the will of Him who sent me.
+The role of Judge has been given to him by his Father, as Jesus himself reveals to us in the Gospel: “By myself I can do nothing; I judge according to what I hear, and my judgement is just, because I do not seek my own will but the will of Him who sent me.
 (Jn.
 5:30)